dieterich-lab/rp-bp/docs/usage-instructions.md

 The script accepts a `--overwrite` flag.
 Unless this is given, then steps for which the output file already exists will be skipped.

 It also accepts a `--do-not-call` flag.
 If this flag is given, then the commands below will be printed but not executed.

+The script accepts a `--keep-intermediate-files` flag.
+Unless this flag is given, large intermediate files, such as fastq files output by flexbar after removing adapters, will be deleted.

 [Logging options](#logging-options) can also be given to this script.